chipolaris/BootForum2/README.md

 # README.md

 Build and grow your community with BootForum2.
 The forum application is lightweight and can be run in an EC2 instance with 2GB of memory (with embedded H2 database).
-But this application can also be run in any JDBC-compliant database.
+But this application can also be run in any JDBC-compliant database (Oracle, Postgresql, MySQL, SQL Server, etc).

 **BootForum2** is a modern implementation of Web based discussion forum using **Spring Boot 3** and **Angular 19** as main development frameworks.
 Development is done through [Prompt Engineering](https://en.wikipedia.org/wiki/Prompt_engineering) with [Google's Gemini